↑

 Self-care can be a form of worship.

-If so, I want to encourage you to use scripture to help you find the courage and ambition to start taking better care of yourself and the motivation to continue.
+If so, I want to encourage you to use Scripture to help you find the courage and ambition to start taking better care of yourself and the motivation to continue.

 Consider taking care of yourself to worship and honor the Lord.
-Find more information here.

 I suspect you’re not just trying to take better care of yourself.
-You take care of others too.
+You take care of others, too.
 That’s exhausting in ordinary seasons, but especially during the holidays!
-So use your faith to help you.
+So, use your faith to help you.

 Whether you care for your